Jared Kushner: Real estate

 Kushner was an active real estate investor during his college years, and increased the Kushner Companies' presence throughout the New York City real estate market.

 Kushner Companies purchased 666 Fifth Avenue in 2007 for $1.8 billion, the most expensive single property purchase in US history at the time.

 Kushner Companies purchased the office building at 666 Fifth Avenue in 2007, for a then-record price of $1.8 billion, most of it borrowed.
 He assumed the role of CEO in 2008.
 Following the property crash that year, the cash flow generated by the property was insufficient to cover its debt service, and the Kushners were forced to sell a controlling stake in the retail footage to the Carlyle Group and Stanley Chera and bring in Vornado Realty Trust as a 50% equity partner in the ownership of the building.
 By that time, Kushner Companies had lost more than $90 million on its investment.
 He was the face of the deal, but his father Charles Kushner pushed him to do the deal.

 In 2011, Kushner purchased a 130,000-square-foot office tower at 200 Lafayette Street in Manhattan for $50 million, selling it two years later for $150 million.
 In 2013, his company led a transaction to purchase the Jehovah's Witnesses headquarters in Brooklyn Heights for $375 million and invested $100 million into the site, transforming it into a sprawling office park, and signing online retailer Etsy to a 10-year lease.
 The same year, Kushner co-founded WiredScore, a global organization that provides a digital connectivity certification rating the quality and resilience of digital infrastructure in buildings.

 Throughout 2013 to 2014, Kushner and his company acquired more than 11,000 units throughout New York, New Jersey, and the Baltimore area.
 In August 2014, Kushner acquired a three-building apartment portfolio in Middle River, Maryland, for $38 million with Aion Partners, later selling the complex for $68 million.
 In May 2015, he acquired a 50.1% stake of the Times Square Building from Africa Israel Investments Ltd. for $295 million.

 In May 2015, Kushner purchased a majority stake of One Times Square for $295 million.

 In 2014, Kushner, with his brother Joshua and Ryan Williams, co-founded Cadre (now RealCadre LLC), an online real-estate investment platform.
 His business partners included Goldman Sachs and billionaire George Soros, a top Democratic Party donor.
 In early 2015, Soros Fund Management financed the startup with a $250 million credit line.
 Kushner did not identify these business relationships in his January 2017 government financial-disclosure form.
 He did, however, disclose his ownership of BFPS Ventures, the company that housed his stake in Cadre.
+In 2019, a property management company owned by Kushner was sued alleging that the company charged tenants illegal fees and failed to maintain over 9,000 properties in Maryland; the company settled and paid a $3.25 million civil penalty and restitution in 2022.
 In 2020, his ownership stake in Cadre was estimated at $25–50 million.